Naglaa99/AI_Image_Generation/README.md

 - Responsive  Website Using HTML CSS & JavaScript&Api
+- mic icon for convert speech to text
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.